STORIS/material-ui-scrollable-tabs/README.md

+# **DEPRECATION NOTICE**

+⚠️ **This package is NO LONGER SUPPORTED**.
+All features of this package were fully ported to the v1 branch of material-ui on 2017-04-11.
+You are welcome to continue using this package, but no changes will be made and no support will be offered.
+You are strongly advised to upgrade to the v1 branch of material-ui if you wish to utilize the features provided by this package.
+As always, you may fork this repository and modify it to suit your personal needs, but pull requests will not be accepted.

 # Material-UI-Scrollable-Tabs

-## The major features of this package have been merged into Material-UI's [@next](https://github.com/callemall/material-ui/tree/next) branch.
-As a result, no additional features are planned for this package.
-You are welcome to continuing using this package, but we strongly suggest using Material-UI instead.

 Material-UI-Scrollable-Tabs is an extension of the Tabs component offered by [Material-UI](http://www.material-ui.com/).
 It offers several additional features beyond those in the native Tabs component offered by Material-UI.